 Continuous monitoring of natural gas and carbon monoxide in forced air central heating systems.

-Natural gas is a flammable gas that is commonly used in building heating systems such as schools, universities and dormitories.
-It consists primarily of methane gas.
+Natural gas is a flammable gas that is predominantly Methane and it is commonly used in building heating systems.
 The source of the natural gas is usually in the boiler room, an enclosed area that is not frequented very often, which increases the risk of a leak going undetected.
 A leak not only wastes expensive fuel but could result in an explosion causing loss of life and structural damage.

 When natural gas doesn’t combust properly, carbon monoxide is produced.
 Carbon monoxide easily travels around through the air and can migrate to other areas of the building through vents, ducts and other openings.